ivalab/Mathematica/README.md

 ## Description

-The set of libraries is borken down into the following types and
+The set of libraries is broken down into the following types and
 packages:

 Name | Provides